Fraunhofer-IIS/mmtisobmff/README.md

    ```
 2. Configure the project using CMake.
    ```
-   $ cmake -S mmtisobmff -B build
+   $ cmake -S mmtisobmff -B build -DCMAKE_BUILD_TYPE=Release
    ```
 3. Build the project.
    ```
-   $ cmake --build build
+   $ cmake --build build --config Release
    ```

 ## Contributing

 Contributions may be done through a pull request to the upstream repository.

-- Create a fork based on the latest master branch
+- Create a fork based on the latest master branch.
-- Apply changes to the fork
+- Apply changes to the fork.
-- Add the author names to [AUTHORS.md](./AUTHORS.md)
+- Add the author names to [AUTHORS.md](./AUTHORS.md).
 - Create a pull request to the upstream repository.
-The request must contain a detailed description of its purpose
+The request must contain a detailed description of its purpose.

 ## Links